Oswego County | Oswego County Civic Facilities Corporation | Upstate Energy Jobs

 projects assisted by the County of Oswego IDA.

-To be in compliance with the NYS GML and Public Authorities Law and reporting requirements of the NYS Office of the State Comptroller and
+To be in compliance with all reporting and policy requirements specified by the NYS GML, NYS Office of the State Comptroller, NYS ABO and the NYS PAL.

 Amended and Restated By-Laws (Adopted April 7, 2008)